greg212/trainin/text/binary_n_BST_trees.md

 Populate the nextRight pointers in each node.

+Method 1 (Extend Level Order Traversal or BFS) Consider the method 2 of Level Order Traversal.
+The method 2 can easily be extended to connect nodes of same level.
+We can augment queue entries to contain level of nodes also which is 0 for root, 1 for root’s children and so on.
+So a queue node will now contain a pointer to a tree node and an integer level.
+When we enqueue a node, we make sure that correct level value for node is being set in queue.
+To set nextRight, for every node N, we dequeue the next node from queue, if the level number of next node is same, we set the nextRight of N as address of the dequeued node, otherwise we set nextRight of N as NULL.

+Time Complexity: O(n)

 You may assume that it is a full binary tree (ie, each node other than the leaves has two children.)

 ```